-Full time apprentices will typically spend 36 months on-programme (before the gateway) working towards the occupational standard, with a minimum of 20% off-the-job training.
+Full time apprentices will typically spend 36 months on-programme (before the gateway) working towards the occupational standard and complete the required amount of off-the-job training in line with the apprenticeship funding rules.
 All apprentices will spend a minimum of 12 months on-programme.